dylondark/aml-project3/README.md

 - Not all of the models can equally predict this dataset, linear regression as an example gets around 20% accuracy, while KNN and SVM can reach over 80%
     - The evaluator is used to show the testing accuracy when compared to both the mapped answers and unmapped answers
 - There is both a mapped and unmapped version, as many of the Eclipse Type values describe a general type.
 For example Tm and T+ both describe a total eclipse.
 In the mapped version, we leave only T, A, P, and H.

+# Results
+- Among the many tests, it has become clear that there are not enough specific data points to best predict all 19 eclipse types.
+Due to this information, We have decided to create a mapped version, which allows for very accurate, and fast predictions.
+The best models for unmapped data (all 19 variables tested) seemed to be Logistic Regression (50% Accuracy) and SVM (52% Accuracy), while the best models for mapped data (4 generalized variables tested) was KNN (85% Accuracy) and SVM (70% Accuracy).
+The worst model tested was Linear Regression, which has accuracies as low as 20%.
+It is clear that when predicting a complex variable with many options for data and limited training data, the best models are Logistic Regression and SVM.